Expert in Medicare Fraud Defense Attorney

-Michael J. Khouri has been practicing law in Orange County for over 30 years and is considered an expert in professional licensing defense of Medicare and Medi-Cal audits.
+Michael J. Khouri has been practicing law in Orange County for over 30 years and is considered an expert in Medicare fraud defense.

-Let us use are 30 years experience to help your legal claim
+Let us use our 30 years of experience to help your legal claim.

 Please fill out the form and we will get back to you shortly.